City Guide · Last updated 3 June 2026

 Total€900€1,350€2,030

-Under €1,000/month if you're careful.
+Under €1,000/month if you are careful.
 Around €1,350 for a comfortable life with regular dinners out.
-And even the "premium" column at €2,030 is still far cheaper than most European cities.
+Even at the premium end, €2,030 is well below comparable European cities.
 For more on what daily life looks like here, check out our living in La Linea guide.

 The Bottom Line